Abbott Drive: Carter Lake, Iowa

 Iowa 165 is the 0.4 mi section of Omaha's Abbott Drive which passes briefly through the enclave of Carter Lake, Iowa.
 (Note: When the border between the Iowa and Nebraska territories (and the subsequent states of Iowa and Nebraska) was established in the region in the mid-1800s, it was consistently defined as the Missouri River.
 At the time, the specific area of what was then part of Council Bluffs (but what is now Carter Lake) was on the eastern (Iowa) side of the Saratoga Bend (a horseshoe meander of the river).
 However, heavy flooding in March 1877 changed the Saratoga Bend into a meander cutoff, with the area of Cater Lake now being west of the Missouri River.
 Since the change in the river course did not alter the established boundaries, the area remained part of Iowa (but not without substantial legal argument).
 Because the city of Carter Lake is bordered on the southeast by the Missouri River and on the north by Carter Lake (an oxbow lake in the former channel of the Missouri River), the city is only accessible by road via Abbott Drive from the south and east and by East Locust Street from the west.)
-The route is fully signed; complete with Iowa welcome and Adopt-a-Highway signs on both ends.
+The route is no longer signed.
+All Iowa 165 signs were removed in 2023.
+There are Iowa welcome signs on both ends.
 Abbott Drive in Omaha is not a state highway, so it does not have any state line signage.
 Abbott Drive in both states is included in the Federal Highway Administration's National Highway System.